-Oil States believes these changes to its 2001 Equity Participation Plan are consistent with "best practices" for equity plans for publicly traded companies.
-In determining appropriate awards, the Oil States Compensation Committee annually reviews each executive's past performance and experience, his or her position and ability to contribute to the future success and growth of Oil States, time in the current job, base compensation and competitive market data.
-The Oil States Compensation Committee also takes into account the risk of losing the executive to other employment opportunities and the value and potential for appreciation in Oil States' stock.
-The Oil States Compensation Committee also takes into consideration that, unlike some benchmark companies, Oil States has no defined benefit retirement plan nor any supplemental executive retirement benefits or similar arrangements.
-The Oil States Compensation Committee believes that stock options, restricted stock grants and, beginning in 2012, performance based and phantom stock, along with significant vesting requirements, are an effective method of reinforcing the long-term nature of Oil States' business and creating retention incentives.
+Oil States believes these changes to the 2001 Equity Participation Plan are consistent with "best practices" for equity plans for publicly traded companies.
+In determining appropriate awards, the Compensation Committee annually reviews each executive's past performance and experience, his or her position and ability to contribute to the future success and growth of Oil States, time in the current job, base compensation and competitive market data.
+The Compensation Committee also takes into account the risk of losing the executive to other employment opportunities and the value and potential for appreciation in Oil States' stock.
+The Compensation Committee also takes into consideration that, unlike some benchmark companies, Oil States has no defined benefit retirement plan nor any supplemental executive retirement benefits or similar arrangements.
+The Compensation Committee believes that stock options, restricted stock grants and, beginning in 2012, performance based and phantom stock, along with significant vesting requirements, are an effective method of reinforcing the long-term nature of Oil States' business and creating retention incentives.
 In addition, grants of stock options, restricted stock and performance based and phantom stock awards reinforce alignment with stockholder interests.
-The Oil States Compensation Committee considers the foregoing factors and any other relevant factors and makes a subjective determination with respect to awarding equity based compensation to its executive officers.
+The Compensation Committee considers the foregoing factors and any other relevant factors and makes a subjective determination with respect to awarding equity based compensation to its executive officers.

 Higher-level positions will generally have a greater percentage of their total compensation based on longer-term incentives which are performance based.
 The size of long-term incentive grants will vary from year to year and reflects a variety of factors including, among others, competitive market practices, retention priorities, total previous grants, current stock valuation, estimated future charges to earnings, and individual, business unit and company-wide performance.
-The Oil States Compensation Committee determines the award level for executives, if any, on an annual basis usually at its February meeting each year.
+The Compensation Committee determines the award level for executives, if any, on an annual basis usually at its February meeting each year.

-For 2013, Oil States incorporated a combination of nonqualified stock options, restricted stock awards, deferred stock awards, performance based awards and phantom stock awards as the primary executive long-term incentive and retention tool for the Named Executive Officers.
-Restricted stock and deferred stock awards offers the additional advantages of potentially reducing overall Oil States stock dilution relative to other awards, while improving Oil States' executive retention prospects in a very competitive labor market.
+For 2012, Oil States incorporated a combination of nonqualified stock options, restricted stock awards, performance based awards and phantom stock awards as the primary executive long-term incentive and retention tool for the Named Executive Officers.
+Restricted stock awards offers the additional advantages of potentially reducing overall Oil States stock dilution relative to other awards, while improving Oil States' executive retention prospects in a very competitive labor market.
 Oil States recognizes that options alone may not have adequate retention value in an industry that has historically been cyclical in nature.
 Oil States believes the introduction of performance based and phantom stock equity awards will add an incentive for continued outstanding performance, enhance Oil States' ability to attract and retain talented executives in an increasingly competitive marketplace and benefit stockholder returns.
-The Oil States Compensation Committee weighs the cost of these grants with their potential benefit as an incentive, retention and compensation tool.
+The Compensation Committee weighs the cost of these grants with their potential benefit as an incentive, retention and compensation tool.

-In administering the long-term incentive equity plan, the Oil States Compensation Committee is sensitive to the potential for dilution of future earnings per share.
-For this reason and because of other compensation design considerations, the Oil States Compensation Committee focuses the long-term incentive plan on employees who will have the greatest impact on the strategic direction and long-term results of Oil States by virtue of their senior roles and responsibilities.
+In administering the long-term incentive equity plan, the Compensation Committee is sensitive to the potential for dilution of future earnings per share.
+For this reason and because of other compensation design considerations, the Compensation Committee focuses the long-term incentive plan on employees who will have the greatest impact on the strategic direction and long-term results of Oil States by virtue of their senior roles and responsibilities.

 Performance Based Awards.
 The performance based awards represent the right to receive shares of Oil States' common stock, subject to forfeiture conditions and achieving performance objectives.
-Because of tax considerations in Canada and Australia, Mr. Dodson is the only named executive officer to have received a performance based award in the past.
 The performance based awards do not entitle their recipient to the right to vote, receive dividends or to any other privileges or rights of a stockholder of Oil States until such time as shares of Oil States' common stock are delivered to the recipient following vesting of the performance based awards.